cryoff/llmTableSchemaMapping/README.md

 - the data transformation is only done for numeric and date-like columns
 - code "execution" is very naive and error-prone
 - agents that force the LLM to produce a reasonable code in a while-true fashion are not implemented
-- the prompt for code generation can be waaaaay better

 ### Corner cases and possible problems